The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Detection

 \subsection{Categorization of Face Detection}

-In order to present the current face detection methods with a clear categorization, we group them with seven sets,~\textit{i.e.,} multi-stage, single-stage, anchor-based, anchor-free, multi-task style, CPU real-time, and problem oriented methods.
-These sets are not necessarily exclusive, because we establish the categorization from multiple perspectives.
-For example, multi-stage and single-stage methods are distinguished with the evidence of detection proposals and stage-wise learning, while anchor-based and anchor-free ones are divided according to the anchor usage.
-So, a detection method could be single-stage and also anchor-based simultaneously.
-This does not impede our presentation, but facilitate the readers to identify the very approaches they are interested in.
+In order to present the deep face detection methods with a clear categorization, we group them with seven sets, \textit{i.e.,} multi-stage, single-stage, anchor-based, anchor-free, multi-task learning, CPU real-time, and problem-oriented methods (in Table~\ref{fd_class}).
+These sets are not necessarily exclusive, because we establish the categorization from multiple perspective.
+Fig.~\ref{Development_fd} is the development of representative methods for face detection.